Skip to main content

 The AP Stylebook allows the use of they, them, and their as singular, gender-neutral pronouns for people who identify as as a gender outside a male and female binary.
 They, them, their may also be used as singular, gender-neutral pronouns when a person’s gender is unknown or when referring to a role that could be filled by a person of any gender.

-• The chair of the department will make final budgetary decisions.
+• The department chair will make final budgetary decisions.
 They will also be responsible for approving new spending.

 Nicotine and tobacco product use